 For example, this SEO case study highlights a client that experienced a 284.4% increase in organic search traffic from our SEO + content marketing efforts over 9 months.

 Streamline signed up for our Standard Growth Content Marketing Service.
-Normally, we’d expect a 50% growth in organic traffic from this service over 12 months, but choose to highlight an outlier in this specific case study.
+Normally, we’d expect a 50% growth in organic traffic from this service over 12 months.
+However, we chose to highlight an outlier in this specific case study.

 5. Ask about the transparency of their progress

-At Intergrowth™, we’re firm believers in providing full transparency of everything that we’re working on.
+At Intergrowth®, we’re firm believers in providing full transparency of everything that we’re working on.
+We put together this Client FAQs doc for that exact reason.

 We develop a Growth Hub for every client that we work with.
 The Growth Hub gives clients full visibility into the status of their SEO campaigns.
 Clients receive real-time notifications as articles are ready for their approval, access to all strategic assets, and more.
 You can see a full walkthrough of the Growth Hub below.